sphinx-literalizer

 Example

-Given a file data.json containing:
+Given a file _examples/literal.json containing:

 [true, false, 42, "hello"]

-.. literalizer:: data.json
+.. literalizer:: _examples/literal.json

 :language: python